center-for-threat-informed-defense/attack-control-framework-mappings/frameworks/nist800-53-r4/README.md

-# NIST 800-53 Revision 4 Control Mappings
+# NIST Special Publication 800-53 Revision 4 Control Mappings
-This folder contains data and parsers for the NIST 800-53 Revision 4 control framework, and the mappings of that framework to  MITRE ATT&CK.
+This folder contains data and parsers for the NIST Special Publication (SP) 800-53 Revision 4 control framework, and the mappings of that framework to  MITRE ATT&CK.

 | Mappings Version | Last Updated      | ATT&CK Version | ATT&CK Domain |
 |------------------|-------------------|----------------|---------------|